 Our hearts go out to the Lal and Snyder families with the loss of their beloved Radhika in Minneapolis on July 4th, 2021.
 Radhika was a loving mom, wife, daughter, sister, friend, and medical doctor.
 Radhika was swept away by severe postpartum mental illness, and overcome by psychosis that ended her life when her son was 10 weeks old.

 Radhika was warm and welcoming and brought a smile to everyone’s face - from her patients to her neighbors to her friends and family.
-She chose to spend her time with family and friends, putting others’ needs above her own.
-She tightened the bonds between her many friends and served as the glue in all of her networks from St. Benedict’s and St. John’s to Stanford University to the University of Minnesota, and then to her clinic in Minneapolis.
+She consistently put others’ needs above her own.
+She tightened the bonds between her many friends and served as the glue in all of her networks: from family and classmates in India, to St. Benedict’s and St. John’s to Stanford University to the University of Minnesota, and then to her clinics in the Twin Cities area.

 This fundraiser has been approved by Radhika’s family.
 We are deeply grateful for any contribution you can make.

 Radhika and her family have also been very deeply involved in the following organizations which shaped and influenced their life here in Minnesota.
 If you are so inclined you can consider a donation in her honor instead of a contribution to this GoFundMe collection, to support one of these causes and organizations that mean so much to the Snyder family and others.